Carlton Haney: Professional career

 Beginning in the 1960s, Haney began to lump some of the bluegrass and country acts together on the same stage.

 With the help of Ralph Rinzler in 1965, Haney produced the first weekend-long bluegrass music festival, held at Cantrell’s Horse Farm in Fincastle, Virginia.
 This multi-day model became the standard format for bluegrass festivals and there are now more than 500 such events annually.
 Haney continued staging the festival over the next few years at various locations, including his 160 acres of renovated land in Camp Springs, NC.

 During the 1970s, Haney published Muleskinner News, a prominent monthly bluegrass magazine and the second of its kind.

 He co-wrote songs such as The Letter and To See My Angel Cry.

 Death

 Haney died Wednesday on March 16, 2011, at Moses H. Cone Memorial Hospital in Greensboro, North Carolina, of complications from a stroke at the age of 82.

+He is survived by his daughter Bonnie and granddaughter Amanda Tarte.